top of page

 Something else you can accomplish with your estate plan is charitable giving.
 Charitable giving creates a legacy that can last for many years to come.
 There are many ways that you can leave a lasting legacy by giving to your favorite charity.

-Find out how our firm can help you incorporate charitable giving in your estate plan.
+Find out how our firm can help you incorporate charitable giving into your estate plan.

 What do I need to bring to an appointment?
 If you have any current estate planning documents drawn up, you can bring those to your appointment.
 You should also have a good idea of your assets and liabilities.
 We will need the legal names of anyone you wish to name in your documents.